QingyangKong/knowledge-dump/spark/RDD&Partition.md

 Results printed from rdd_4 and rdd_5 are exactly same.
 In fact, for most of cases, there are not difference between these 2 ways processing RDDs.

 So why we need to use `mapPartitions` and `foreachPartition`?
-If there is any manipulations where heavy object is required to instantiate, it is better add this logics into partition rather than apply it directly on RDD.
+If there are any operations where heavy objects are required to instantiate, it is better to add this logics into partition rather than apply it directly on RDD, because applying into partition only require to create one object in a partition while `map` will creaet as many objects as number of elements in RDD within the partition.
-Let's take an example:
+Let's see an example:
 I have a rdd that contains a lot of elements, these elements are held in the different nodes each of elements in the RDD needs to be inserted into a database.
-In this scenario, if I create a new connection between data and database for every single elements in RDD, there would be millions of connections instantiated, and obviously it is not always a good way doing this.
-So it maybe better if I create only one connectino for a partition, because number of partitions of RDD can be set by ourselves.
+In this scenario, if I create a new connection between data and database for every single elements in RDD, there would be millions of connections instantiated if there are a large scale of data in there, and obviously it is not always a good way doing this.
+So it maybe better if I create only one connectino for a partition, and all elements of RDD in this partition would share the same one.
 ```
   stream.foreachRDD(rdd => {
         val jsonDF = sqlContext.read.json(rdd)